Instant Pot Cheesy Chicken and Rice

 Place the diced chicken in the Instant Pot and season with the garlic powder, onion powder, paprika, salt and pepper.
 Toss until the pieces are evenly coated in seasoning.

 Step two: Add the broth, vegetables and rice

-Pour in the broth, then add the frozen carrots and peas in an even layer.
+Pour in the broth, add the Dijon mustard, then the frozen carrots and peas in an even layer.
 Layer the rice on top of the vegetables.
 Push the rice into the broth until it’s submerged, but do not stir.